WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Impact of Vaping on Hormones

-• Cortisol: Nicotine stimulates adrenal glands and the nervous system, elevating cortisol levels.
+• Cortisol: Nicotine stimulates the adrenal glands and the nervous system, elevating cortisol levels.
 Increased cortisol may intensify sebum production, hinder skin healing, and worsen scarring.

 • Insulin: Vaping interferes with insulin secretion and action, potentially inducing insulin resistance and hyperinsulinemia.
 Elevated insulin levels may boost sebum production, exacerbating acne.